-In this regard, quantum computers might offer new solutions that exploit quantum phenomena such as interference, superposition, and entanglement that are not available in classical computations.
-Such a characteristic is expected to speedup the computational time and to reduce the requirements for extensive resources, yielding the concepts of \textit{quantum advantage} and \textit{quantum supremacy}~\citep{nielsen2002quantum,preskill2012quantum}.
+In this regard, quantum computers might offer new solutions that exploit quantum phenomena such as interference, superposition, and entanglement.
+Such a characteristic is expected to speed up the computational time and to reduce the requirements for extensive resources, yielding the concepts of \textit{quantum advantage} and \textit{quantum supremacy}~\citep{nielsen2002quantum,preskill2012quantum}.
 The mentioned quantum phenomena are described within the framework of quantum mechanics~\citep{heisenberg1925quantum,schrodinger1926quantisierung,dirac1981principles}, a \quotes{young} physics theory formalized at the beginning of the 20th century.
 Such a theory unveils the intrinsic statistical characteristic of nature, a behavior that unfortunately is hidden from us, at least in the macroscopic world.

-The quest for a quantum computer started with the ideas of Benoff~\citep{benioff1980computer} and Feynmann~\citep{feynman1982simulating,lloyd1996universal}, in the 1980s, pointing out that quantum computers should be more efficient in solving specific problems.
-Thus, for example, quantum devices might help in studying very complex, e.g., entangled, systems by emulating or simulating~\citep{georgescu2014quantum,paraoanu2014recent,perez2021determining,efthymiou2020qibo} their behavior into chips that are quantum by their nature~\citep{reiher2017elucidating,wecker2015solving}.
+The quest for a quantum computer started with the ideas of Benoff~\citep{benioff1980computer} and Feynmann~\citep{feynman1982simulating,lloyd1996universal}, in the 1980s, pointing out that quantum computers should be more efficient in solving specific problems. \h{For} example, quantum devices might help in studying very complex, e.g., entangled, systems by emulating or simulating~\citep{georgescu2014quantum,efthymiou2020qibo} their behavior \h{in} chips that are quantum by their nature~\citep{reiher2017elucidating,wecker2015solving}.